Bytewerk/gta2-hackers-remix/src/menu/README.md

 sl | screen layout related, for the splitscreen mod server | TCP server for communication between 'menu' and 'meta' components net | network code (server talks to 'meta', client talks to 'native') rpc | Registry path changer - replaces the registry strings in GTA2.exe, so each player can have seperate registry locations (and therefore player names, and resolutions).
-The modified exe-files get cached. chk | Simple update checker via HTTP.
+The modified exe-files get cached.
+Nowadays, this also applies Vike the Hube's [GTA2 patch](http://gtamp.com/gta2). chk | Simple update checker via HTTP.
 This will only run when enabled by the user, not by default! tk | Toolkit written from scratch, that emulates the `GTA2` menu controls in `SDL2` and even adds new features.
 Sketches without `SDL2` and `GTA2` related code can be found in [vinylkit](https://github.com/robotanarchy/vinylkit). ui | The actual user interface, built with the toolkit.